linq2js/deflux/readme.md

 ### Store: withProp(stateProp, fromStore(parentStore), parentProp)

 Declare linked store prop which is linked to a specific prop of parent store.
-Once parent store updated, all linked props of child stores will update as well
+Once parent store updated, all linked props of child stores will update as well.
 Remark: When You update linked props of child stores, parent store's props will update as well.
 This is 2 ways binding.
-It is helpful to create an action can update multiple stores For sample: Imaging you have 2 stores, one for todo ids, other for todo texts.
+It is helpful to create an action can update multiple stores.
+For sample: Imaging you have 2 stores, one for todo ids, other for todo texts.
 You want to update both stores with an action

 ```jsx harmony